chorus96/DDRMemoryController/rtl/readme.md

 ## Overview

-The frontend is responsible for handling AXI-based cache requests, performing address translation, request classification, and arbitration before forwarding memory transactions to the backend execution units.
+**The frontend is responsible for handling AXI-based cache requests, AXI-based cache response, performing address translation, request classification, and arbitration before forwarding memory transactions to the backend execution units.**

 It separates read and write traffic, manages request queues, and ensures fair and deterministic arbitration across channels.